Erfurt S-Bahn

-S-Bahn Erfurt was a colloquial term for a railway connection that existed from 1976 to 1993 in the Thuringian state capital Erfurt, Germany.
+S-Bahn Erfurt was a colloquial term for a diesel-powered railway connection that existed from 1976 to 1995 in the Thuringian state capital Erfurt, Germany.
 The term "S-Bahn" is also occasionally used in popular literature.
 Other contemporary media used terms such as "suburban traffic at the local transport tariff" to describe it.
 When the line was introduced in 1976, only the "reversible train service" on this line was highlighted as a special feature.
 In the Kursbuch tables of Deutsche Reichsbahn, the terms "S-Bahn" or "S-Bahn-Tarif" were not used for this line.
 Riethschleuder was another colloquial term for the connection.